laureneyfs/NC-News-frontend/README.md

 ## Installation

+note: created on node v24.0.2 - earlier versions may work but haven't been tested!

 - fork this repo (optional, but allows for adjustments to the code)

 - clone your forked copy with `git clone [FORKED REPO LINK]`